 In the past, doctors wouldn’t have thought surgery an option for people with stage 3 gallbladder cancer.
 But more advanced surgical techniques, such as extended cholecystectomy or more radical surgery, now offer hope for a possible cure.
 This treatment should at least give a longer survival time for some people with stage 3 gallbladder cancer.

 Unfortunately, surgery to cure stage 4 cancer is not really an option.
 But your doctor may suggest surgery to relieve symptoms caused by the cancer blocking your biliary system (the part of the body that makes, stores and releases bile).

-Your specialist might also suggest chemotherapy and radiotherapy to help relieve your symptoms.
-Chemotherapy is still an experimental treatment for cancer of the gallbladder.
+Your specialist might also suggest the chemotherapy drugs cisplatin and gemcitabine.
+Radiotherapy might also be used to help relieve your symptoms.

 Gallbladder cancer that has come back

-Doctors generally treat cancer of the gallbladder that has come back (recurred) in the same way as stage 3 or 4 gallbladder cancer.
-But your treatment depends on whether you have had radiotherapy or surgery in the past, and on where the cancer has come back.
+Doctors generally treat cancer of the gallbladder that has come back (recurred) in the same way as stage 4 gallbladder cancer.
+Your treatment might depend on whether you have had radiotherapy or surgery in the past, and on where the cancer has come back.